jwalker2276/scoreboard/README.md

 ## Description

-A web api for saving player scores into a sql database.
+A web api for saving player scores into a database.

 Also a playground to try out Domain Drive Design, Clean Architecture, and new tech.